-The expected hardware choice for the DAM board the FLX-155 board developed at BNL by the Omega group for use in ATLAS.
-The FLX-155 Engineering Articles are being tested in the fall of 2024.
-A render of the FLX-155 is shown in figure 5.
+The expected hardware choise for the DAM board the FELIX board developed at BNL.
+Its schematic and prototype are show in figure 5.
 Its capabilities are substantial and the updated components ensure a longevity of production, performance and support that are appropriate for the EIC timeline.
 The board is built around the new Xilinx Versal FPGA/SoC family.
 This will facilitate using the board both as a PCIe device (supporting both PCIe Gen4 and Gen5 standards) in a server or as a standalone "smart aggregation" switch running a Linux OS.
-It will support up to 48 serial links to RDOs at the front-end running at speeds up to 25Gbps as
+It will support up to 48 serial links to RDOs at the front-end running at speeds up to 25Gbps as well as a 100Gb ethernet link off the board.
+There is a DDR4 RAM slot available to support buffering and more complex algorithms for data reduction or event identification.
+The board also supports JTAG and I2C communications.